 The word “TTFIELDS” located above the TTFields therapy button will light up in blue and remain on while the treatment is active.
-If the blue word does not light up in blue, the treatment is not functioning, so you should check the settings and restart the procedure.
+If the blue word does not light up in blue, the treatment is not functioning, so you should check the setup and restart the procedure.

 If the indicators do not turn on after doing so, refer to the troubleshooting guide (section 22).
 If you continue having problems, contact technical support or your DSS (section 23).